Substance Use Disorder Counseling For Mental Health

 Other conditions can play a role in the development of SUDs for some people.
 In cases like these, addressing other concerns is often highly beneficial and is an important part of treatment for SUDs.
 Other risk factors, like environment, may also be addressed in treatment.
 When a person receives care that acknowledges their needs as a whole person and does not shy away from the role the substance may play in a person’s life, it means that a person can speak openly about their experiences, find healthy coping mechanisms to use when triggers arise, learn how to advocate for themselves, and gain other skills that may be beneficial for them as a unique person in recovery.

-How therapy can help you recover
+How substance use disorder counseling and group therapy can help you recover

-1. Name and navigate triggers
+1. Name and navigate the triggers of your addiction

 Learning to name and navigate triggers is often a crucial part of relapse prevention.
 Your triggers might be specific feelings, specific situations (such as situations where you may be in the same room as or get offered a particular substance), or something else.
 Once your name or identify your triggers, you will likely make a plan for how you can navigate them, helping you engage in more rational thinking.
 This might be turning to a support system, leaving the room or event, finding ways to cope after the fact, or something else.